bemigot/yageweek/v/Readme.md

 Use the same model when developing and testing your solutions - this way the agent's behavior during grading will match what you observe locally.

-Look for problem statement and instructions inside the notebook.
+Look for problem statement and instructions inside the [notebook](submission.ipynb).
-Notebook you can find inside Jupyter server in the first task.